cybergateservices/hardened-linux/centos7/docs/stig-rhel7-disa-hardening-guide.md

 ### Protect Accounts by Restricting Password-Based Login
 Password-based login is vulnerable to guessing of weak passwords, and to sniffing and man-in-the-middle attacks against passwords entered over a network or at an insecure console.
 This section enforce the following rules.
 #### Restrict Root Login
 Direct root logins should be allowed only for emergency use.
-Please read [recommendation(https://static.open-scap.org/ssg-guides/ssg-rhel7-guide-stig-rhel7-disa.html#xccdf_org.ssgproject.content_group_root_logins)
+Please  follow the [recommendation(https://static.open-scap.org/ssg-guides/ssg-rhel7-guide-stig-rhel7-disa.html#xccdf_org.ssgproject.content_group_root_logins)

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbODc2NDM3Mjk2XX0=
+eyJoaXN0b3J5IjpbMTI3ODQ0OTU1Nl19
 -->